An information-theoretic proof of a hypercontractive inequality: Introduction

 This is not the first application of entropy to this hypercontractive inequality.
-In \cite{FR} the dual form of the inequality is proven for the case of comparing the 2-norm and the 4-norm of a low degree polynomial on $\{0,1\}^n$.
+The connection between hypercontractivity-type inequalities and information theory is perhaps first addressed in \cite{AG}.
+In \cite{FR} the dual form of the hypercontractive inequality is proven for the case of comparing the 2-norm and the 4-norm of a low degree polynomial on $\{0,1\}^n$.
 Blais and Tan, \cite{BT}, managed to improve this approach and, surprisingly, extract the precise optimal hypercontractive constant for comparing the 2-norm and the $q$-norm of such polynomials, for all positive even integers $q$.
 Both these proofs analyse the Fourier space rather than the primal space - and use no induction at all.

 One final remark regarding the proof in this paper.
 Although it is not difficult, it is probably, to date, the most involved proof of the inequality from a technical point of view.
 I believe that nonetheless it is worthwhile to add it to the list of existing proofs, because it offers a new point of view which directly addresses the notion of studying projections of the joint distribution of a pair of $\epsilon$-correlated vectors.